Staff Ride to the Loop Fire

 The Loop Fire started at 0519 on November 1, 1966, from a faulty electrical line at the U.S. Army's Los Pinetos Nike Missile Site.
 This facility is approximately 1 mile north of Contractors Point.
 The fire burned downhill in a southwesterly direction under the influence of 40 to 60 mile per hour Santa Ana winds.
 Contractors Point was a key anchor point on this east flank of the fire, which was designated as Division A. Suppression efforts in Division A on the morning of November 1st were focused on protecting the missile facility and establishing a control line south from that facility toward Contractors Point.

 See travel map above.

 See fire perimeter map above.

 The entrance to the park is well marked.
 It will be a right turn if traveling north on Hubbard Street.
-The actual monument is all the way to the back of the parking area.
+The actual monument is to the back of the parking area.